Dr Joanna Silver

 - Postgraduate Certificate in Education (University of Cambridge)

-- Bachelor’s degree in English and Philosophy (First Class)
+- Bachelor’s degree in English and Philosophy (First Class- University of Manchester)

-I am experienced in helping people with various psychological difficulties including eating disorders, body dysmorphic disorder (BDD), depression and anxiety.
-I work with different age groups including adults, adolescents and children.
-I have practised in both the NHS and private sector in a range of settings including specialist eating disorder services for children and adults, GP surgeries and drug and alcohol units.
+I am an expert in helping people with various psychological difficulties including eating disorders, body dysmorphic disorder (BDD), depression and anxiety.
+I work with different age groups and see adults, adolescents and children.
+My experience has been in both the NHS and private sector in a range of settings including specialist eating disorder services for children and adults, GP surgeries and drug and alcohol units.

-Prior to my training in Counselling Psychology, I was a secondary school English teacher.
-I believe that my training and experience as a teacher has been invaluable in my therapeutic work with patients and enables me to work creatively with young people and adults.
+Prior to my training in Counselling Psychology I was a secondary school English teacher.
+My training and experience as a teacher has been invaluable in my therapeutic work with patients and enables me to work creatively with young people and adults.

 Additional information about research, publications and interests